Japan Food and Drink

 Sushi: Slices of raw fish and vegetables placed on cooked vinegared rice.

-Sashimi: Thinly sliced fresh fish served uncooked with soy sauce, pickled ginger and wasabi.
+Sashimi: Thinly sliced fresh fish often served uncooked with soy sauce, pickled ginger and wasabi.

 Ramen: Noodles in a meat, fish, soy or miso-based broth with toppings such as sliced pork, spring onions and a boiled egg.